eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 ## Exercise

-In this exercise we will first conditionally specify which nodePort for our sentences service to use.
+In this exercise we will first conditionally specify which nodePort our sentences service should use.

 Then we will template the resource maps of the deployments, using conditional overrides.

 ### Overview

 - Make the sentences service type parameterized
-- Conditionally specify `nodePort`
+- Conditionally specify which nodePort to use
 - Template resources map for deployments
 - Conditionally override the template